Tasks

 Tasks Scripts | The left side of the page displays any scripts that have been added to the task and will be executed when the task is run.
 Refer to the next section for details on how to add scripts to the task.
 When a task runs, scripts will be executed in the order in which they are displayed in this list.
 You can reorder the scripts by dragging and dropping the entries.
 To remove an added script from the task, click the Remove the script from the task icon (-). |

 Available Scripts | The right side of the page allows you to add scripts to the task.
 From the Categories drop-down menu in the upper-right corner of the page, select a configured collection of scripts.
-Refer to Folders list in Scripts.
+Refer to Scripts in Scripts.
 NOTE VSA 10 offers some preconfigured scripts, which are present within the Built-in category.
 The scripts present in the selected category are displayed in the Available Scripts pane on the right side of the page.
 Click the Add the script in the task icon (+) to add the script to the task.
 You can add a single script from a single category, multiple scripts from a single category, or multiple scripts from multiple categories.
 The added scripts will move to the Task Scripts pane on the left side of the page. |

 Click Save Task to create the task or save the changes to the task.